 Think About It,

-which will introduce students to our university-wide conversation on important issues relating to sexual misconduct, such as healthy relationships, substance abuse, and sexual aggression.
+which will introduce students to our university-wide conversation on important issues relating to sexual misconduct, such as healthy relationships, substance abuse, sexual aggression, and bystander intervention.
 Information about the training can be accessed

 Title IX and the direction of the NCAA in addressing sexual violence is more important now than ever.
 Athletics staff and student-athletes are in a unique position as campus leaders to promote bystander intervention, healthy relationships, substance abuse, and consent culture.
 We will not stand or tolerate behavior that is inconsistent with these values.
 We ask everyone to take steps to better themselves when it comes to knowledge in these areas.